Jordan094/Sunderland-Supporters-Quiz/README.md

 * **Email Contact Button** Expectation: Font-awesome Icon in white.
 Displayed on right side of screen, hyperlink to send an email, displays in Red when hovered over.
 Result: Passed all tests.

 * **Share Button** Expectation: Font-awesome Icon in white.
 Displayed on right side of screen, when pressed a copies URL to clipboard and a java popup alerts the user what has happened, displays in Red when hovered over.
 Result: Passed all tests.

+## Game Testing

+### Main Menu

+* Expectations:
+  * Display Main Game Container in the center of the page.
+  * Display a responsive footer at the bottom of the page.
+  * Dispay the main menu of the game and the 3 sections, Start Game, highscores and instructions.
+  * Display a small mute button with a sound on icon at the bottom of the container in red which turns grey and changes to a sound muted icon when pressed.
+  * Display footer at the bottom of the page

+Result: All main menu testing passed.

+### Main Menu Button Testing

+* Expectations:
+  * 4 buttons to be displayed Play Game, Highscores, Instructions and Mute.
+  * Play game button when pressed will hide the highscores button and intstructions button.
+Volume button to remain.
+  * User will be taken to username input screen.

+Result: All main menu button testing passed.

+### Instructions Section

+* Expectations:
+  * Instrcutions button when pressed will hide the highscores button and play button button.
+Volume button to remain.
+  * User will be presented with a list of instructions on how to play the game.
+  * Main menu button will be present at bottom of container.

+Result: All Instructions testing passed.

+### Highscores Section

+* Expectations:
+  * Highscores button when pressed will hide the highscores button and play button button.
+Volume button to remain.
+  * Empty highscores table to be shown if no data held.
+  * Once a user completes a game their name and score should be logged to the highscores.
+  * Highscores to be held for future use
+  * Main menu button will be present at bottom of container.

+Result: 1 test failed.
+Highscores are logged to the highscores table but the data is lost after page refresh or closure.
+Fix to be implemented in future revisions.

+### Username Input Section

+* Expectations:
+  * Text input box to be shown and a prompt to enter username will be shown.
+  * Start game button underneath text input box and also a button to return to main menu.
+  * Validation to make sure that a username is entered and not left blank before continuing.

+Result: All testing passed.